kcp-dev/kcp/docs/syncer.md

 kcp-syncer   1/1     1            1           13m
 ```

-1. Wait for the kcp workload cluster to go ready.
+1. Wait for the kcp sync target to go ready.

 TODO(marun)